Hil Hernández: Miss Earth 2006

-Media and Environmental activism
+Media and environmental activism

 Hernández arrived on 19 December 2006 in Santiago, Chile from Madrid, Spain and Buenos Aires, Argentina after she won Miss Earth 2006 in the Philippines.
 A press conference for her victory was immediately held at the press room of Santiago International Airport after nearly two months of her absence in Chile.

 Accompanied by politician and Chile personality, Andrés Celis, she graced the opening ceremony and a glamorous cocktail of Festival de Viña del Mar, a musical event in South America, held on 19 February 2007 at the Casino de Viña del Mar.

 She travelled to Singapore in April 2007 where she co-hosted the United Nations Environment Programme (UNEP) gala event, Champions of the Earth.
 She joined hands with students and teachers from Zhonghua Secondary School in Serangoon, Singapore to salvage young mangrove saplings from Sungei Buloh Wetland Reserve's mudflats.
 She also graced the Miss Earth China 2007 pageant.
 Hernández proceeded to the Philippines to partake in the Earth Day activities within Metro Manila.
 Together with the United States Agency for International Development (USAID), she and Miss Earth Water 2006 Catherine Untalan took part in The Clean Air Campaign, as well as the promotion of the use of alternative fuel and recycling fairs in conjunction with other environmental groups.

-Hernández returned to the Philippines in September 2007 and graced the different environmental events in Marikina, starting off with waste segregation, visiting schools for the recycling campaign, and the launching of the waste water treatment system of Manila Water under the Metropolitan Waterworks and Sewerage System with Mayor Marides Fernando.
+Hernández returned to the Philippines in September 2007 and graced the different environmental events in Marikina, starting off with waste segregation, visiting schools for the recycling campaign, and the launching of the wastewater treatment system of Manila Water under the Metropolitan Waterworks and Sewerage System with Mayor Marides Fernando.
 She was one of the guest speakers at the Environment Month Symposium at Saint Paul College, Island Park, Dasmariñas, Cavite.
 She then assisted in the medical mission sponsored by Traders Hotel.

 She participated in several environmental activities hosted by the Philippine Tourism Authority beginning with the celebration of International Coastal Clean-up Day event in Manila with Miss Philippines Earth 2007, Jeanne Angeles Harn as well as Catherine Untalan to the School Tour projects of the Miss Earth Foundation so-called "I Love My Planet Earth" in Manila and Rizal and other cities until the end of her reign in November 2007.
 The school tour was an educational project to teach grade school students to take care of the environment.